 Xuzhou Jiangsu, China Travel Guide

-Wi-Fi is widely available in hotels, cafes, restaurants, and public zones throughout Xuzhou.
+Wi-Wi-fi is common in hotels, cafes, restaurants, and public zones throughout Xuzhou.
 Many public Wi-Fi networks may call for a local phone number for registration.

 Mandarin Cantonese is the official language.
 English proficiency counts as limited outside of major international hotels, international business settings, and areas specifically geared towards foreign tourists.

 China Post gives domestic and foreign post services.
 Post offices exist throughout Xuzhou.
-You send postcards, letters, and packages.
+You send postcards, letters, and offers.

 Patience and translation apps like Pleco bridge communication gaps effectively.

-Knowing typical operating hours for businesses and services assists with planning your days in Xuzhou.
+Knowing typical operating hours for businesses and services assists with preparation your days in Xuzhou.

 Monday-Friday, typically 09:00-17:00 or 08:30-17:30.